This guide is intended to help Harvard students and faculty find archival and manuscript collections held at Harvard and elsewhere.

 - This will get the process going and ILL will get back to you if they need more information or to discuss the price.

 Useful overviews of archival procedures:

 - Research Travel Checklist

-- Using Archives: A Practical Guide for Researchers
+- Using Archives: A Guide to Effective Research

 - Copyright and Unpublished Material: An Introduction for Users of Archives and Manuscript Collections

 Please feel free to email me with questions.
 We can make an appointment for you to come in, and we can talk at length about your project.
 Fred Burchsted, (email@example.com) Research Librarian and Liaison to the Department of History, Widener Library.